|

 What Is Stop and Identify?

 Stop and identify laws are in place to give law enforcement officers the ability to request identification from individuals.
 Officers will usually do this if they suspect some suspicious or criminal activity.
 Individuals typically have to provide their name, date of birth, address, and other information that appears on driver’s licenses.
-Officers can request this information, even if they don’t have probable cause.
+Officers may request identification during a lawful detention based on reasonable suspicion, but individuals are generally only legally required to identify themselves in certain circumstances depending on state law and the nature of the stop.

 The idea is that officers can gather evidence and identify suspects quickly when investigating a crime.
 Other benefits include ensuring public safety and verifying compliance.